Make the most of Dubai’s greenery

 Neighbourhood – Jumeirah, Safa, Al Wasl, Sheikh Zayed Road

 This is one of Dubai’s largest and oldest parks and it is worth making the most of it as the new Dubai Canal is due to cut through it which will mean construction work later this year or next year.
-There are plenty of sports pitches and the maturity of the trees mean there is opportunity for bird watching too.
+There are plenty of sports pitches and the maturity of the trees means there is an opportunity for bird watching too.
 The Ripe Organic market also sets up its stalls there on Friday mornings.